drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-When comparing the SAR between flexible and rigid analogs, the geometrical aspects are of primary importance.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/rigid-analogs-sar-principle-3742c410'><i class='fa fa-play' aria-hidden='true'></i></button>When comparing the SAR between flexible and rigid analogs, the geometrical aspects are of primary importance.
 Reciprocally, it is always possible to introduce in a structure, an additional rigidity to explore the consequence in the SAR, and derive useful knowledge on the 3D requirements of the active site.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.